-Panama president rules out talks with Trump over canal threat
+Panama President Rules Out Talks With Trump Over Canal Threat

 The canal, inaugurated in 1914, was built by the United States but handed to Panama on December 31, 1999, under treaties signed some two decades earlier by then-US president Jimmy Carter and Panamanian nationalist leader Omar Torrijos.

-Trump on Saturday slammed what he called unfair fees for US ships passing through the canal and hinted at China's growing influence.
+Trump on Saturday slammed what he called "ridiculous" fees for US ships passing through the canal and hinted at China's growing influence.

+"It was solely for Panama to manage, not China, or anyone else," Trump said in a post on his Truth Social platform.
+"We would and will NEVER let it fall into the wrong hands!"

 If Panama could not ensure "the secure, efficient and reliable operation" of the channel, "then we will demand that the Panama Canal be returned to us, in full, and without question," he said.